iamsayedanowar/Full-fledged-Weather-App/README.md

 # Forecast24x7

-A Weather App Using OpenWeatherMap API, Built With HTML, CSS, And JavaScript For Real-time Weather Updates.

-## Description

 Forecast24x7 is a web application that provides real-time weather updates based on the user's location or a specified location.
 It utilizes the OpenWeatherMap API to fetch weather data and displays it in an easy-to-understand format.

 ## Instructions